I have a simple rule of thumb when choosing to use array methods, and I'd like to share it with you. The array methods I'm discussing here are:

 Here is a predicate that returns true

-if the input is a
+if the input is a number

 and false

-(x) => typeof x === "number"
+otherwise: (x) => typeof x === "number"

 Putting them together, with filter